Uniform Law Commission: Commission

-The current ULC President is Carl Lisman of Burlington, Vermont, the Chair of the ULC's Executive Committee is Daniel Robbins of Sherman Oaks, California and the Chair of the Scope and Program Committee is Timothy Berg of Phoenix, Arizona.
-Anita Ramasastry of Seattle, Washington is the Immediate Past President.
+The current ULC President is Timothy Berg of Phoenix, Arizona, the Chair of the ULC's Executive Committee is Lisa Jacobs of Philadelphia, Pennsylvania, and the Chair of the Scope and Program Committee is Steven Willborn of Lincoln, Nebraska.
+Daniel Robbins of Sherman Oaks, California, is the Immediate Past President.

 History

 The uniform law movement began in the latter half of the 19th century.
 The Alabama State Bar Association recognized as early as 1881 that wide variations in law between separate states often created confusion.
 In 1889, the New York Bar Association appointed a special committee on uniformity of laws.
 In 1890 the New York Legislature authorized the then-Governor of New York, Roswell Flower, to appoint three commissioners "to examine certain subjects of national importance that seemed to show conflict among the laws of the several commonwealths, to ascertain the best means to effect an assimilation or uniformity in the laws of the states and territories, and especially whether it would be advisable for the State of New York to invite the other states of the Union to send representatives to a convention to draft uniform laws to be submitted for approval and adoption by the several states."
 The American Bar Association held its 12th Annual Meeting the same year and adopted a resolution recommending each state provide for commissioners to confer with the commissioners of other states on the uniformity of legislation on certain subjects.

 In August 1892, the first session of the organization that became the Uniform Law Commission was held at the Grand Union Hotel in Saratoga Springs, New York.
 The gathering took place before the annual summer meeting of the American Bar Association, a tradition that continues.
 The gathering brought together delegates from seven states: Delaware, Georgia, Massachusetts, Michigan, New Jersey, New York, and Pennsylvania.
 They titled themselves the "Conference of the State Boards of Commissioners on Promoting Uniformity of Law in the U.S." By 1912, every state was participating in the Commission.
 The United States Virgin Islands was the last jurisdiction to join, appointing its first commissioner in 1988.

 In each year of service, the ULC has steadily increased its contribution to state and territorial law.
 It quickly became known as a distinguished body of lawyers.
 In 1901, Woodrow Wilson became a member.
 Several commissioners later became Justices of the Supreme Court of the United States: Louis Brandeis, Wiley Blount Rutledge, and William H. Rehnquist.
 Several noted legal scholars have also been members, e.g. John Wigmore, Samuel Williston, Roscoe Pound, and John Bogart.
 The distinguished membership of the ULC has helped to ensure the quality of its work and made it enormously influential.